ReturnInfinity/BareMetal-OS/README.md

 - [GCC](https://gcc.gnu.org) - C compiler for building C/C++ applications.
 - [Git](https://git-scm.com) - Version control software for pulling the source code from GitHub.

+Optional:
+- [mtools](https://www.gnu.org/software/mtools/) - Utilities to access DOS disks in Unix.
+This is only required if you plan on used UEFI.

 In Linux this can be completed with the following command:

 	sudo apt install nasm qemu-system-x86 gcc git